sc6/Movie-Rental-App/README.md

-<h3>Data Structures: Movie Rental App</h3>
+<h3>Movie Rental App</h3>
 <strong>Steve Chang (Fall '14)</strong>

-About a month and one week was spent creating this app from start to finish.
-It tries to emulate a popular movie streaming and rental platform.
-The backend was originally created without the use of STL classes, but was later replaced for more credit.
-The frontend was made using the Qt framework.

-Nothing was changed from the final submission version of the project.
-As you can see, there's still a lot of things that could be fixed.
-The quick pace of this project may have deemphasized some important things...
-Maybe I'll revisit this project some time in the future.
+<br><br>
+<strong>About:</strong><br>
+This application simulates the backend of a popular movie streaming and rental platform using data structures such as Map and Set.
+It include features such as search by title, actor, or subject; a movie check-out and check-in system; a movie rating system; a user login and registration system; persistant data tracking; and move recommendations based on user's previous movie ratings.
+The frontend was developed using the Qt library.
+The backend originally utilized my own data structures, but was later replaced with STL classes for extra credit.
+<br><br>
+<strong>Quick Start Guide:</strong><br>
+1. Enter qt-workspace directory by typing <code>cd qt-workspace</code>.<br>
+2. Type the following, in order, to make: <code>qmake -project</code> <code>qmake</code> <code>make</code>.<br>
+3. Run the program by entering <code>./qt-workspace data.txt</code>.<br>
 <hr />

 <h3>Project Part 4 (Final)</h3>